forderud/AppWebStream/README.md

 ### Browser support
 * Confirmed to work with Google Chrome, Microsoft Edge and Firefox.
-* Safary doesn't work on iOS.
-This appear to be due to Apple not supporting MSE on iOS and instead recommend tranisitioning to [ManagedMediaSource](https://developer.apple.com/videos/play/wwdc2023/10122/).
+* Doesn't yet work on iOS, due to Apple not supporting MSE on iPhone.
+Need to update the JavaScript with an alternative [ManagedMediaSource](https://developer.apple.com/videos/play/wwdc2023/10122/) impl. on iOS.